wyattclarke/place-for-family/content/philosophy/my_downshifting_process.md

 Retirement at any age involves plenty of risks and tradeoffs but ultimately boils down to one number.
 A stopping rule.
 How much money do I need before I quit?
 (Saving for kids’ college also involves a decision of how much to give them.
 But it’s lower stakes since the financial risks are the kids’, not mine.)

 Once determined, savings goals for retirement, college, or anything else become fixed costs.
 In contrast, ordinary month-to-month expenses are variable.
 If we moved our family to Vietnam or a tiny-home park in Arkansas, our month-to-month expenses would fall, but our retirement cutoff would still be fixed.
 In a nutshell, my goal is to pay my expected lifetime fixed costs before shifting to the lifestyle I aspire to, which is likely lower cost and lower earnings.

+[Mismatch: The post says its a downshifting plan, but in reality it's about my retirement savings.
+It's incomplete.
+It talks about how, why, and how long we need to keep our current jobs in place.
+There's nothing about change -- how to lower costs and what might change once the financial savings goals are met.]

 ## How does it work?